python-openxml/python-docx/docs/dev/analysis/features/cell-merge.rst

 uniform across its different columns.
-In the case it is, only the topmost cell is kept; the other lower cells in the merged area are deleted along with their ``w:vMerge`` elements and the ``w:trHeight`` table row property is used to specify the combined heigth of the merged cells.
+In the case it is, only the topmost cell is kept; the other lower cells in the merged area are deleted along with their ``w:vMerge`` elements and the ``w:trHeight`` table row property is used to specify the combined height of the merged cells.

 Word specific behavior